Yandex Cloud

 Install the Yandex Cloud provider and the Kubernetes Cluster API providerInstall the Yandex Cloud provider and the Kubernetes Cluster API provider

-1. Initialize the managing cluster:
+1. Initialize the management cluster:

 clusterctl init